Morning, Thursday, 5th March 2020

 THIS EVENT IS CPD CERTIFIED

-This seminar will assess priorities for accelerating innovation in energy technologies in the UK - looking at both established and emerging sectors.
+This conference will assess priorities for accelerating innovation in energy technologies in the UK - looking at both established and emerging sectors.

 Areas for discussion include:

 - Funding, partnerships and fostering investor confidence; and

 - Skills to support energy innovation in the UK.

 Discussion is expected to reflect issues related to: